magnusbaeck/logstash-filter-verifier/README.md

 ```

 Given the above plugin mock configuration, the plugin with the ID `removeme` is
-removed from the Logstash configuration.
-The plugin with the ID `mockme` is
+removed from the Logstash configuration, and the plugin with the ID `mockme` is
 replaced with the given Logstash configuration.

+Pass the path to the plugin mock config file to the `daemon run` subcommand via
+the `--plugin-mock` flag:

+    $ path/to/logstash-filter-verifier daemon run --plugin-mock mocks.yaml ...

 ## Migrating to the current test case file format